ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 Follow these steps to

-1. Clone the deployment repo and checkout a new branch.
+1. Clone the deployment monorepo and checkout a new branch.
 1. Edit `modversions.yaml` to pin the `tools` submodule to a new [release tag](https://github.com/ssc-spc-ccoe-cei/gcp-tools/releases) or commit SHA.
 1. Run the following to get the proper version of the tools submodule: